 A map of the EJ Population Areas is shown in Figure 2.3.
+More information about EJ Population Area outreach can be found in Chapter 3.

 ENVIRONMENTAL JUSTICE

 Environmental Justice: fair treatment and meaningful involvement of all people regardless of race, color, culture, national origin, income and educational levels with respect to the development, implementation and enforcement of protective environmental laws, regulations and policies